Want online customers from all over the world? Then your website will need to speak their language.

 - Created for visitors from the United Kingdom region, following the “gb” ISO 3166-1 alpha-2 region code.

 Search engines use hreflang tags to determine which language and regional variant of a web page to serve to searchers.
-Following from the example above, if a searcher from France has French as their language settings, then it wouldn’t be appropriate for the search engine to direct the searcher to the “https://www.example.com/gb/” web page.
+In fact, Google officially recommends using hreflang tags as part of your localization process.
+Following the example above, if a searcher from France has French as their language settings, then it wouldn’t be appropriate for the search engine to direct the searcher to the “https://www.example.com/gb/” web page.

 Instead, the search engine might try to direct the searcher to an alternative version of the same web page that has the ‘rel=“alternate” hreflang=“fr-fr”’ hreflang attribute (assuming that this page exists).

 Separately, have you ever tried visiting a global “.com” version of a web page, only to find yourself automatically redirected to a country-specific variant of that web page?
 If you haven’t, try going to “https://nike.com/” and observe whether this URL changes as the browser processes your request.

 Put simply, the purpose of hreflang tags is to help website visitors access web content specifically adapted for their local context.

 Why are hreflang tags important for multilingual websites?

 By advising on a web page’s target language and regional settings, hreflang tags play a critical role for websites that cater to an international audience.
 This is because hreflang tags can help:

 1. Optimize your website’s global search engine rankings

 Search engines want to serve the most relevant results to searchers, in terms of content and language.
 By using hreflang tags, you help search engines understand which version of your web pages is most relevant for searchers with certain language and regional settings.
 As a result, search engines may rank that page variant higher in the search engine results pages for those searchers.